 Understanding the Humanitarian Ecosystem

 In particular, the event addresses segment 3.1 of the certification assessment outline.
 It also addresses some aspects of segments 1.2, 1.5, 2.3, and 3.2.

 Learning stream on humanitarian coordination

-As part of the learning stream on humanitarian coordination, this event was the first session of six live interactive online learning events that ICVA and PHAP is organizing in the coming months with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian coordination mechanisms at global, regional, and country levels.
+As part of the learning stream on humanitarian coordination, this event was the first session of six live interactive online learning events that ICVA and PHAP have organized in the coming months with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian coordination mechanisms at global, regional, and country levels.